vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

       $ tanzu plugin install velero
       ```

-Default standalone plugins discovery source automatically gets added to the tanzu config files and plugins from this discovery source are automatically gets discovered.
+The default standalone plugins discovery source automatically gets added to the tanzu config files and plugins from this discovery source are automatically discovered.

 ```sh
 $ tanzu plugin list